-Dave, Sarah and I also went out in the desert in my parents’ Jeep.
-(Sarah says going out in the “boneyard,” as it’s called, was her favorite part of the trip.)
+Dave, Ashar and I also went out in the desert in my parents’ Jeep.
+(Ashar says going out in the “boneyard,” as it’s called, was her favorite part of the trip.)
 There’s a lot of off-road driving opportunities, even right next to the retirement community where they live.
 We even found some old bones (we assume cow) that we got to take home.

-My mom, Sarah and I also took the time to go see Kartchner Caverns in the southern part of the state (coincidentally like half an hour away from Tombstone).
+My mom, Ashar and I also took the time to go see Kartchner Caverns in the southern part of the state (coincidentally like half an hour away from Tombstone).

 That’s another place with a really interesting backstory: Two guys were just out in the hills, looking for caves, when they stumbled upon this amazing cave system in the ’70s.
 They were able to keep it secret long enough to have the land owner sell to the state, so the state could step in and preserve the caverns while still giving tourists access.
 There are lots of rules, like not being able to bring cameras or even coats (because of the lint!), as the cave system is still “alive” and they don’t want to mess with the ecosystem.